davemers0160/dlib_object_detection/obj_det_lib/README.md

 cmake --build . --config Release
 ```

 Or you can use the cmake-gui and set the "source code" location to the location of the CmakeLists.txt file and the set the "build" location to the build folder.
+Then you can open the project in Visual Studio and compile from there.

 ### Linux